 Himalayan salt lamps and candle holders emit a natural warm red glow that provides a signal to the body that it’s time to wind down, inducing a deeper and more restful night’s sleep without interfering with the body’s natural circadian rhythm.
 Plus, the negative ions they release can increase levels of serotonin (the feel-good hormone), calm allergies and boost blood flow.

 Smudge your space

-If you have recently moved house, or you’ve been through a trauma, you might want to consider smudging.
-Traditionally this ancient ceremonial ritual is practiced by indigenous people in South America, Canada and America, who burn sacred herbs and medicines to cleanse a space or a person.
-Now, particularly in the West, the ritual has expanded beyond its cultural origins to be performed when a home or a space has negative energy.
+Traditionally, this ancient ceremonial ritual is practiced by indigenous people in South America, Canada and America, who burn sacred herbs and medicines to cleanse a space or a person.
+Now, particularly in the West, the ritual has expanded beyond its cultural origins to be performed when a home or a space is thought to have negative energy.
 Exactly what you burn is hugely significant.
 Sage is said to bring clarity and wisdom; cedar enhances positive feelings and emotions; sweetgrass is a symbol of kindness; copal, a tree resin, is thought to assist meditation and increase peace of mind; while palo santo – from a tree that grows in South America – helps you to feel grounded and more creative.
-Light a small bundle of your chosen herbs with a match or a lighter and walk through your home, allowing the smoke to reach every corner of every room.
-Put a clay or ceramic bowl under your smoking bundle to catch any falling embers and open your windows so that the negatives you are releasing have an escape route.
+Light a small bundle of your chosen herbs with a match or lighter and walk through your home, allowing the smoke to reach every corner of every room.
+Put a clay or ceramic bowl under your smoking bundle to catch any falling embers and open your windows so the negatives you are releasing have an escape route.